agi-chan/hello-kitty-cafe/README.md

 ## Usage

-The script presents a colour-formatted menu with options to manage products, orders, and couriers.
+This script presents a colour-formatted menu with options to manage products, orders, and couriers.
 Each section has further options for CRUD operations.
 Use the corresponding numbers to navigate through the menus.

 ## Disclaimer